palaganaskurl/diksiyonaryo-ph-scraper/README.md

     }
 }
 ```
+Where is the data?
+In my machine.
+Just run the code to generate the fucking 17mb json file with 4 indent.

 ### Disclaimer
 I didn't use the data I scraped to any shits that produces money.
 Just for fun and personal shits.
+Wanna use the pronunciation in my Rhyme Finder shits.